Social Media Guidelines

 This page provides guidance for use by KBF Members and Guest of KBF social media sites.
 Kayak Bass Fishing’s Social Media Sites include the Kayak Fishing Blog, KBF Forum, Kayak Bass Fishing YouTube, Kayak Bass Fishing Instagram, Kayak Bass Fishing Facebook public group page, KBF Members Only Facebook private group page, other KBF Facebook group, series and event pages, and other sites and services that permit users to share information with others in a contemporaneous manner.
 Each user makes his own decision to view content or engage with others.
 The services are intended for use by individuals 13 years of age or older.

-Use of KBF’s social media sites is a privilege.
+Use of KBF’s social media sites is a privilege, not a right.
 How you interact on these sites has an impact–positive or negative–on both your images and KBF’s.
 Kayak Bass Fishing is not responsible for the content of any user-created posting, listing or message.
 The information you post or publish there may be in the public domain for a long time.
 KBF Management and site administrators and moderators monitor KBF social media sites to ensure that the content posted by KBF staff, members, and guests, including text and images, are consistent with KBF’s values, are in good taste, and do not violate the prohibitions listed below.

 To help each user have a more enjoyable experience and encourage them to return regularly, KBF has developed the following Code of Conduct.
 If you notice social media content that violates this code of conduct, please report it to KBF Management for review.